d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 :end_tab:

 :begin_tab:`tensorflow`
-To start, we import `tesnorflow`.
+To start, we import `tensorflow`.
 As the name is a little long, we often import it with a short alias `tf`.
 :end_tab: